What swimming skills are necessary to join swim the team?

 What is the practice schedule for summer like and when is it released?

 The summer team practice schedule is not finalized until registration is complete.
 We usually post the previous year's schedule as a "guide", however, you should not make plans around that schedule as it may change depending on registration numbers for each group.
 Just like any other rec sport (baseball, basketball, soccer to name a few), the practice schedule is released prior to the start of the season.
-Please understand, there is a lot of coordination involved with having 3 practice pools, and 200+ swimmers.
+Please understand, there is a lot of coordination involved with having 200+ swimmers.

 Does my swimmer have to attend every practice?